-There are many wonderful kuih desserts in Malaysia which are sold in small stalls by the roadsides or at night markets.
+There are many wonderful 'kuih' desserts in Malaysia which are sold in small stalls by the roadsides or at night markets.
 Some are sweet while others are savoury.
-One of my favorites is “Kuih Sago”, a mildly sweet kuih made from tapioca pearls.
-This is a great dessert for gatherings.
+One of my favorites is 'kuih sago', a mildly sweet 'kuih' made from tapioca pearls and coated with grated coconut.
+This is a great dessert for gatherings or parties.

 It has the consistency of jello but not as hard.
-The soft and chewy texture of this kuih together with its mild rose-flavoured taste, brightly coloured in pink and coated with shredded coconut definitely makes this kuih stand out.
+The soft and chewy texture of this pink 'kuih' together with its mild rose-flavoured taste and coating of shredded coconut definitely makes it stand out.

 Rose Flavoured Sago Cake is also known as: Kuih Sago RoseBronokKuih Sagu

 Boil water along with pandan leaves, sago, sugar or rose paste extract until water is fully absorbed.

 Place boiled sago into a mould lined with banana leaf.
 Steam for at least 20 minutes or until translucent.
 Then, set aside and chill it in the refrigerator for at least 40 minutes.
 Use saran wrap to cover the mould to prevent the surface of sago from hardening.

 Remove sago from the mould and cut into the bite-sized pieces.
 Coat sago pieces with shredded coconut that had been mixed with a pinch of salt.